Provable Distributional Value Iteration under Partial Observability: Abstract

 \section{Abstract}

-In many real-world planning tasks, agents must tackle uncertainty about the environment’s state and variability in the outcomes of any chosen policy.
-We address both forms of uncertainty as a first step toward safer algorithms in partially observable settings.
-Specifically, we extend Distributional Reinforcement Learning (DistRL)—which models the entire return distribution for fully observable domains—to Partially Observable Markov Decision Processes (POMDPs), allowing an agent to learn the distribution of returns for each conditional plan.
+In many real-world planning tasks, agents must tackle uncertainty about the environment’s state and variability in the outcomes induced by stochastic dynamics and rewards.
+Motivated by recent progress in world model approaches---where latent models approximate beliefs and support planning---we extend Distributional Reinforcement Learning (DistRL), which models the entire return distribution for fully observable domains, to Partially Observable Markov Decision Processes (POMDPs).
 Concretely, we introduce new distributional Bellman operators for partial observability and prove their convergence under the supremum $p$-Wasserstein metric.
 We also propose a finite representation of these return distributions via $\psi$-vectors, generalizing the classical $\alpha$-vectors in POMDP solvers.
 Building on this, we develop Distributional Point-Based Value Iteration (DPBVI), which integrates $\psi$-vectors into a standard point-based backup procedure—\emph{bridging DistRL and POMDP planning}.
-By tracking return distributions, DPBVI lays the foundation for future risk-sensitive control in domains where rare, high-impact events must be carefully managed.
-We provide source code to foster further research in robust decision-making under partial observability.
+Our experiments demonstrate that DPBVI recovers classical Point-Based Value Iteration (PBVI) in the risk-neutral case, validating the distributional extension.